mgkarakaya/RickAndMorty/README.md

 Implemented best practices using Android Architecture Components

-ViewModel, LiveData, Glide(image downloader, has built in cache), Kotlin Coroutines, Retrofit, Navigation, Hilt (for dependency injection)
+ViewModel, LiveData, Paging library, Kotlin flow, Glide(image downloader, has built in cache), Kotlin Coroutines, Retrofit, Navigation, Hilt (for dependency injection)

 Room : Given more time I would prefer implement it, as a object-mapping library that provides local data persistence.